PaddlePaddle/docs/docs/design/phi/design_en.md

 };
 ```

-No matter whether ScaleOpArgumentMapping is used in fluid or infrt, as long as the ArgumentMappingContext of a specific frame can be constructed, the corresponding parameter mapping relationship can be obtained.
+No matter whether `ScaleOpArgumentMapping` is used in fluid or infrt, as long as the `ArgumentMappingContext` of a specific frame can be constructed, the corresponding parameter mapping relationship can be obtained.

 **1) Adaptation to fluid**

 In fluid, functions need to be used in both static graphs and dynamic graphs.
-A straightforward idea is to construct ArgumentMappingContext directly through ExecutionContext, and then call it when op is executed, for example:
+A straightforward idea is to construct `ArgumentMappingContext` directly through `ExecutionContext`, and then call it when op is executed, for example:

 ```
 // TODO(chenweihang): split impl based OpProto or Dygraph if needed